InternRobotics/InternNav/challenge/README.md

 ```

 ## 🛠️ Local Development & Testing

+Please refer to the [documentation](https://internrobotics.github.io/user_guide/internnav/quick_start/train_eval.html) for a quick-start guide to training or evaluating supported models in InternNav.

+For advanced usage, including customizing datasets, models, and experimental settings, see the [tutorial](https://internrobotics.github.io/user_guide/internnav/tutorials/index.html).

 ### Develop & test
 - Implement your policy under `internnav/model` and add to `internav/agent`.